43rd Fighter Squadron: World War II

-Re-established in 1939 as the 43d Pursuit Squadron (Interceptor) and activated on 1 February 1940 at Albrook Field, Panama Canal Zone.
+It was re-established in 1939 as the 43d Pursuit Squadron (Interceptor) and activated on 1 February 1940 at Albrook Field, Panama Canal Zone.
 This unit was part of the build-up of the Canal Zone's defenses as war approached.
 Assigned to the 16th Pursuit Group (Interceptor), and equipped with Curtis P-36A Hawks.
 In July 1941, the squadron began to convert from P-36As to new Curtiss P-40 Warhawks and, upon completion of this conversion, "A" Flight was transferred to the Top Secret "Project X" on 18 August.
 This, of course, was the reinforcement of Trinidad.
 Another flight later moved on to Zandery Field, Surinam, by January 1942.

 After the Japanese Attack on Pearl Harbor, the unit moved to La Joya #1 (Pacora) Airfield in Panama in January 1942.
 In Panama, the squadron was assigned to the Panama Interceptor Com¬mand (PIC).
 Re-designated as the 43d Fighter Squadron on 13 June 1942.
 On 20 August, the squadron began re-equipping with the new Bell P-39 Airacobra, while the Zandery Field and Trinidad detachments remained. active with P-40Cs On 1 September the detachments aircraft were reassigned to the XXXVI Fighter Command, Antilles Air Task Force, although its personnel returned home to the main body of the squadron.

-Operating air defense patrols throughout 1943 from La Joya, pn 9 February 1944, the squadron finally moved to Howard Field, having been deployed to an auxiliary base longer than any other Squadron in Sixth Air Force.
+Operating air defense patrols throughout 1943 from La Joya, on 9 February 1944, the squadron finally moved to Howard Field, having been deployed to an auxiliary base longer than any other Squadron in Sixth Air Force.
 In March, the squadron was selected to serve as a "model" squadron for the Brazilian 1st Fighter Squadron, which was in training with the 30th Fighter Squadron at Aguadulce Field.
 During this operational observation, four Brazilian officers and 36 enlisted men were briefly attached to the squadron.
 Moved back to Howard Field in August 1943.
 One more move was made to France Field on 10 January 1945, replacing the 32d Fighter Squadron.

 Unit activities ran down with the end of the war in Europe in May 1945.
 The squadron ceased all flying activities in June.
 By October 1945, the squadron was reduced to a non-operational administrative organization.
 Inactivated on 15 October 1946.